PurpleThePlayer/date-the-world/README.md

 # React + TypeScript + Vite

+Website

+- Fetch todays date and return zodiac, chinese zodiac and readings.
+- Holidays/red days, celebrations, special days - for multiple countries
+    - Sweden
+    - Japan
+    - Netherlands
+    - Germany
+    - US
+- Click one date - see stats/overview on all countries/for which country it could be a special date.
+- Name days in different countries
+- Week number - depending on country/starting week on monday/sunday
+- Selling idea: Downloadable pdf calendars (templates)
+    - Customizable calendars  (eg photo calendar template)

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: